 - (28) The cash office must be fitted with a lockable door and lockable money drawer.
-During business hours, all forms of cash must be stored/ safequarded in lockable drawers, cash registers and/or cash boxes. - (29) The cash office must remain locked at all times, irrespective of whether the Cashier is present or not. - (30) All monies received must be locked in the locker during meal hours and in a safe overnight and over week-ends. - (31) The cashier should have complete control and responsibility for the cash they collect during business hours. - (32) Access to areas where cash is collected/paid/stored/safeguarded is restricted and limited to only those employees who need access, and have been designated to have access, which would be the Cashier handling the money and the direct Supervisor/Authorised Official performing reconciliations and checks. - (33) Any other Officials/ Auditors must request documents from the Supervisor/ Authorised Official who will enter the Cashier's office/ area, to collect the appropriate documents, and hand it over to the officials/ auditors.
-These documents must be handed over and returned under control to prevent documents being lost. - (34) Cash Offices must be restricted by means of the biometrics system (where possible) to prevent unauthorised access.
+During business hours, all forms of cash must be stored/ safeguarded in lockable drawers, cash registers and/or cash boxes. - (29) The cash office must remain locked at all times, irrespective of whether the Cashier is present or not. - (30) All monies received must be locked in the locker during meal hours and in a safe overnight and over week-ends. - (31) The cashier should have complete control and responsibility for the cash they collect during business hours. - (32) Access to areas where cash is collected/paid/stored/safeguarded is restricted and limited to only those employees who need access, and have been designated to have access, which would be the Cashier handling the money and the direct Supervisor/Authorised Official performing reconciliations and checks. - (33) Any other Officials/ Auditors must request documents from the Supervisor/ Authorised Official who will enter the Cashier's office/ area, to collect the appropriate documents, and hand it over to the officials/ auditors.
+These documents must be handed over and returned under control to prevent documents being lost.

+- (34) Cash Offices must be restricted by means of the biometrics system (where possible) to prevent unauthorised access.
 The restriction of cash offices is to prevent the continuous movement of staff not handling cash or serving the public.
-Cashiers need to concentrate to prevent cash shortages which they are held responsible for.

-(35) Cash may only be accepted at Cash Offices of the municipality, and vendors and by authorised Credit Control officials in registered -Kalbaskraal Riverlands and Koringberg.

-- (36) All keys must remain in the possession of the staff responsible and must not be relinquished for whatever reason. - (37) Written acknowledgements must be obtained for all keys and monies handed over to the Supervisor or any other authorised staff members. - (38) The relevant authorised official /Supervisor must supervise the cash activities on a daily basis. - (39) The cashier must compile a daily cash summary.
-This cash on hand per the summary must match the actual cash on hand. - (40) The day end cash balance and money must be safeguarded in the safe -- Formatted: Indent: Left: 0,63 cm, Hanging: 1,61 cm tilluntil deposited in accordance with approved cash arrangements.
+Cashiers need to concentrate to prevent cash shortages which they are held responsible for. - (35) Cash may only be accepted at Cash Offices of the municipality and registered vendors. - (36) All keys must remain in the possession of the staff responsible and must not be relinquished for whatever reason. - (37) Written acknowledgements must be obtained for all keys and monies handed over to the Supervisor or any other authorised staff members. - (38) The relevant authorised official /Supervisor must supervise the cash activities on a daily basis. - (39) The cashier must compile a daily cash summary.
+This cash on hand per the summary must match the actual cash on hand. - (40) The day end cash balance and money must be safeguarded in the safe until deposited in accordance with approved cash arrangements.